Guidelines and Policies

 Clear English phrasing is mandatory for review and publication.

-The authors are the sole responsible for the contents of the text, including the appropriate use of English language.
 Submitted manuscripts may be turned out or rejected for poor use of language.

 Even when external services are used, the sole and final responsibility regarding the manuscript contents remains with the authors.